oracle/node-oracledb/doc/src/api_manual/connection.rst

           - Array
           - .. _execmanybatcherrors:

             This property is an array of :ref:`error objects <errorobj>` that were reported during execution.
-The ``offset`` property of each error object corresponds to the 0-based index of the ``executeMany()`` :ref:`binds parameter <executemanybinds>` array,
-            indicating which record could not be processed.
+The ``offset`` property of each error object corresponds to the 0-based index of the ``executeMany()`` :ref:`binds parameter <executemanybinds>` array, indicating which record could not be processed.

-            |br| It will be present only if :ref:`batchErrors
-            <executemanyoptbatcherrors>` was *true* in the :ref:`executeMany()
-            options <executemanyoptions>` parameter and there are data errors to report.
+            It will be present only if :ref:`batchErrors <executemanyoptbatcherrors>` was *true* in the :ref:`executeMany() options <executemanyoptions>` parameter and there are data errors to report.
 Some classes of execution error will always return via the ``executeMany()`` callback error object, not in ``batchErrors``.
         * - ``dmlRowCounts``
           - Array
           - .. _execmanydmlrowscounts:

             This is an array of integers identifying the number of rows affected by each record of the :ref:`binds parameter
             <executemanybinds>`.

-            |br| It is present only if :ref:`dmlRowCounts
-            <executemanyoptdmlrowcounts>` was *true* in the
-            :ref:`executeMany() options <executemanyoptions>` parameter and a
-            DML statement was executed.
+            It is present only if :ref:`dmlRowCounts <executemanyoptdmlrowcounts>` was *true* in the :ref:`executeMany() options <executemanyoptions>` parameter and a DML statement was executed.
         * - ``outBinds``
           - Object
           - .. _execmanyoutbinds:

             This contains the value of any returned IN OUT or OUT binds.
 It is an array of arrays, or an array of objects, depending on the :ref:`binds parameters <executemanybinds>` structure.
 The length of the array will correspond to the length of the array passed as the :ref:`binds parameter <executemanybinds>`.

-            |br| It will be present only if there is at least one OUT bind
+            It will be present only if there is at least one OUT bind variable identified.
-            variable identified.
         * - ``rowsAffected``
           - Number
           - .. _execmanyrowsaffected:

             This is an integer identifying the total number of database rows affected by the processing of all records of the :ref:`binds parameter <executemanybinds>`.

-            |br| It is only present if a DML statement was executed.
+            It is only present if a DML statement was executed.

-            |br| Due to Node.js type limitations, the largest value shown will
-            be 232 - 1, even if more rows were affected.
+            Due to Node.js type limitations, the largest value shown will be 232 - 1, even if more rows were affected.
 Larger values will wrap.

 .. method:: connection.getDbObjectClass()